yammer/tenacity/README.md

 Tenacity is [Dropwizard](http://www.dropwizard.io)+[Hystrix](https://github.com/Netflix/Hystrix).

 Dropwizard is a framework for building REST services.
-Hystrix is a resiliency library from Netflix and @benjchristensen.
+Hystrix is a resiliency library from Netflix and [Ben Christensen](https://github.com/benjchristensen).

 Hystrix goals are to: